KeigoAlexTanaka/rails-intro-lecture/README.md

 └── vendor
 ```

-YIKES!!!!

-Fortunately, for the apps we do in this class, we'll only need to edit a few of these files...
+Fortunately, for the apps we do in this class, we'll only need to edit a few of these files (see below).

 ```
 .